GoogleChrome/web.dev/src/site/content/en/blog/read-files/index.md

 ## The modern File System Access API

-The File System Access API provides an easy way to both read and write to files and directories on the user's local system.
-It's currently available in most Chromium-derived browsers like Chrome or Edge.
+The File System Access API provides an easy way to both read from and write to files and directories on the user's local system.
+It's currently available in most Chromium-based browsers such as Chrome or Edge.
 To learn more about it, see the [File System Access API][file-system-access] article.

 Since the File System Access API is not compatible with all browsers yet,